 In addition, there are smaller unions representing postal police officers and nurses.

-The 1970 law also requires USPS to consult, although not bargain, with associations of supervisory and managerial employees and postmasters prior to making final decisions concerning changes to pay, benefits and working conditions for such employees.
+USPS also is required to consult, although not bargain, with associations of supervisory and managerial employees and postmasters prior to making final decisions concerning changes to pay, benefits and working conditions for such employees.
 The major management associations are the National Association of Postal Supervisors and the United Postmasters and Managers of America.